 Elder Abuse Signs

-Signs of elder abuse can be obvious in which case our attorneys will assist you with bringing a case against the responsible parties immediately.
+Signs of elder abuse can be obvious in which case our Chicago nursing home abuse lawyers will assist you with bringing a case against the responsible parties immediately.
 More often the signs will be subtle.
 If several of these signs are present in your loved one, it is a good indication that abuse is occurring.

 Nursing home abuse can be physical, emotional or both.
 Signs to watch for are: